-Having lived there for some months, I was surprised to discover how many cultural, entertainment, and outdoor activities this (relatively) small city has to offer… from museums to markets, majestic canals, green parks, rich history, and so on!
+I lived in Amsterdam for quite some time and I was surprised to discover how many cultural, entertainment, and outdoor activities this (relatively) small city has to offer… from museums to markets, majestic canals, green parks, rich history, and so on!

 In order to help you avoid falling into the typical tourist traps or missing out on the best spots and attractions of the city, I decided to write this guide with the TOP things to do in Amsterdam, including the best museums, tours, and day trips to some cute dutch villages and more.

-So let’s stop talking and start visiting Amsterdam’s highlights together… I am sure that by the end of the article you will fall in love with this unique city!
+So let’s stop talking and start visiting Amsterdam’s highlights together… I am sure that by the end of the article you will fall in love with this unique city just like I did!

 - 1. Ride a bike around Amsterdams City Center

 - 3. Take a romantic boat cruise through the canals

 - 4. Have the Heineken experience

 - 7. Catch the free ferry to Amsterdam Noord (NDSM)